yaswanthteja/Python_Resources/Testing/Readme.md

 # Python Unit Testing

-Unit tests are segments of code written to test other pieces of code, typically a single function or method, that we refer to as a unit.
+`Unit tests` are segments of code written to test other pieces of code, typically a single function or method, that we refer to as a unit.
 They are a very important part of the software development process, as they help to ensure that code works as intended and catch bugs early on.

 the writing of unit tests in Python, from understanding the assert statement to using a framework designed specifically for this kind of task — and following Python unit testing best practices.

-Python has two main frameworks to make unit testing easier: unittest and PyTest.
+Python has two main frameworks to make unit testing easier: `unittest` and `PyTest`.
 The first one has been part of Python’s standard library since Python 2.1 and that’s the one we’re focused on in this article.

 To follow along with the unit test tutorial, you don’t need any advanced knowledge, but we do expect you to have a basic understanding of how Python functions and classes work.